What is a privacy statement?

-BSWA will only collect, process and store information about you that you have willingly provided.
-We aim to be open about collecting this information and clear about what we will use it for.
+BSWA will only collect, process and store information where we have a lawful basis, and a legitimate interest in doing so.
+We want to be open about collecting this information and clear about what we will use it for.

 For some of the groups of people listed below we have different statements which explain in more detail how we process your information, the lawful basis for this, our responsibilities and your rights.
 You can read those statements by clicking on the links.